mlsteele/integrator/README.md

 to solve integration problems for you and then displays the results.

+The html is in
+`templates/solver.html`
+and the javascript that talks to the server is in `static/js/solver.js`.

 ### Web Server
 The web server receives requests to solve expressions from the web page and passes them on to the underlying layers